Click here to see the full photo gallery of my April 2017 visit to Universal Studios Hollywood.

 At first glance, the studio still feels quite familiar, particularly the tram tour.
 I always get a kick out of being on studio lots—I’ve walked around the Warner Brothers lot thanks to a friend, and have been on the Culver Studios, Paramount Studio and Fox Studio lots on business or for screenings.
 (Ironically, I've never been to Sony Studios—formerly MGM—though I live right down the street from the lot!)

-In fact, in just the past few months, I've seen the Universal backlot in shows like Netflix's "Love" and TBS's "Angie Tribeca."
+In fact, the Universal backlot remains so recognizable to me that, in just the past few months, I've spotted its locations in shows like Netflix's "Love" and TBS's "Angie Tribeca."

-Attractions and shows related to the magic of movie-making have also always been part of the experience.
-Again, this has evolved much over the years—I recall an show that selected audience members to participate in filming sequences from Airport (complete with a water tank).
+Live attractions and shows related to the magic of movie-making have also always been part of the experience.
+Again, this has evolved much over the years—I recall a live show that selected audience members to participate in filming sequences from Airport (complete with a water tank).
 There used to be an Old West stunt show that is now a Waterworld stunt show.
 Today, the park offers entertaining special effects and animal shows in small arenas.

 The Wizarding World of Harry Potter opened to great fanfare and anticipation in 2016.
-It’s an immersive environment that features a snow-covered village dominated by Hogwarts Castle.
-(Construction of the themed area required the destruction of the Universal Ampitheatre, a concert venue I visited several times over the years.)
+It’s an immersive environment that features a snow-covered village from the Harry Potter series dominated by Hogwarts Castle.
+(Construction of the themed area required the destruction of the Universal Amphitheatre, a concert venue I visited several times over the years.)
 Rides in the themed area includes a magic motion Forbidden Journey ride and a Flight of the Hippogriff kiddie rollercoaster.

-Unlike Disneyland, which can easily keep you entertained for a full day and more (especially with its sister park, California Adventures), I used to be ready to leave Universal after about three-quarters of a day.
+Unlike Disneyland, which can easily keep you entertained for a full day and more (especially with its sister park, California Adventures), I usually was ready to leave Universal after about three-quarters of a day.
 The expansion and new additions now makes it a fuller day.
 And don’t forget to visit the Universal City Walk right outside the main entrance, with plenty of fun shops, restaurants, and a movie theater complex.

 For the full photo gallery of my visit, click here.